microsoft/nn-Meter/examples/README.md

 The first example [1.
 Use nn-Meter Predictor for models with different format](nn-meter_predictor_for_different_model_format.ipynb) shows the basic python binding usage of nn-meter with models with different format of Tensorflow, PyTorch and ONNX model.

-#### Benchmark dataset

 To evaluate the effectiveness of a prediction model on an arbitrary DNN model, we need a representative dataset that covers a large prediction scope. nn-Meter collects and generates 26k CNN models.
 (Please refer the paper for the dataset generation method.)

 We release the dataset, and provide an interface of `nn_meter.dataset` for users to get access to the dataset.
 Users can also download the data from the [Download Link](https://github.com/microsoft/nn-Meter/releases/download/v1.0-data/datasets.zip) on their own.

 Example [2.
 Use nn-Meter with the bench dataset](nn-meter_predictor_for_bench_dataset.ipynb) shows how to use nn-Meter to predict latency for the bench dataset.

 Since the dataset is encoded in a graph format, we also provide an example [3.
-Use nn-Meter bench dataset for GNN training](nn-meter_dataset_for_gnn.ipynb) of using GCN to predict the model latency with the bench dataset.
+Use nn-Meter bench dataset for GNN training](nn-meter_dataset_for_gnn.ipynb) of using GNN to predict the model latency with the bench dataset.

 Finally, we provide more hardware-ware NAS examples in NNI.